Neoblast

-Neoblasts (ˈniːəʊˌblæst) are adult stem cells found in planarian flatworms.
+Neoblasts (/ˈniːəʊˌblæst/) are adult stem cells found in planarian flatworms.
 They are the only dividing planarian cells, and they produce all cell types, including the germline.
 Neoblasts are abundant in the planarian parenchyma, and comprise up to 30 percent of all cells.
 Following injury, neoblasts rapidly divide and generate new cells, which allows planarians to regenerate any missing tissue.

 Characteristics

 Neoblasts are somatic adult stem cells that are abundant in planarians.
 Morphologically, neoblasts are round and small, 5 to 10 μm, and have a large nucleus and scant cytoplasm.
 They are the only dividing planarian cells.

-Neoblasts are found in the planarian parenchyma across the entire body, outside organ systems.
+Neoblasts are found in the planarian parenchyma across the entire body, outside organ systems, intercalated between gut branches.
 The only regions that lack neoblasts completely are the pharynx and the head tip.

 Blastema formation

 New cells produced by dividing neoblasts form the regenerating blastema.
 Hours following the injury, a wound response is initiated.
 The initial wound response is characterized by an increase in the number of cell divisions and by expression of injury-response genes.
 The expression of genes that are required for regenerating the specific damaged tissues is observed few days following the injury.
 The changes in gene expression are followed by the rapid growth of the blastema, and with emergence of new functional tissues.

+During regeneration, stem cells appear in proximity to mmp-1^{+} secretory hecatonoblasts and porcupine^{+} intestinal cells.
+The hecatonoblasts are dispensable while the intestinal cells are required.
+Unusually, the intestinal cells do not tend to be in direct contact with the stem cells that they control (or have any cell-cell junctions), a control scheme unusual among invertebrate stem cells.